OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:11

-Ben-abinadab, in all the height of Dor (Taphath, the daughter of Solomon, was his wife);
+Ben-abinadab, in the entire region of Dor (Taphath, the daughter of Solomon, was his wife);

 ## 1 Kings 4:12